milanwiedemann/phc-coding-club/resources/Sheet1.md

 see a function you don’t recognise or understand, you can type `?` followed by the function name in the console and R will automatically open the help page for that function.
-Built-in functions will (usually) have very thorough documentation, but due to R’s open-source nature if you are using specialised packages you are at the mercy of how dense or sparse the author’s explanation is.
+Built-in functions will (usually) have very thorough documentation, but if you are using specialised packages you are at the mercy of how dense or sparse the author’s explanation is.
 In cases where the official documentation is not enough, you can do the classic moves of either resorting to StackOverflow or asking an AI to explain it to you, but I believe the best course of action is always to play around with the code until you figure it out.
 If you are careful not to overwrite your existing data, messing up won’t cost you much other than your time.

+The opposite problem, when you want to do something but don’t know the right function for it, is harder to deal with.
+R is strictly case-sensitive, which wouldn’t be so bad if it wasn’t for the fact that in base R there isn’t any consistent style for function names (some start with capital letters, some are in camelCase, some have underscores, some have dots, and so on).
+If you have a decent idea of what the function you want is called but can’t remember the exact name, you can type `??` followed by a search string to bring up a list of all help pages that contain it, or just type it in the search bar and press Enter.
+You can also use the `apropos()` function to get a list of all functions that are currently loaded in your environment and contain a certain string (or match a regular expression, which is outside the scope of this sheet).

+If you have no idea at all what the function you want is called, you are in a real bind.
+Personally, I’ve found that the best way to learn about new functions that might be useful to you is to read other people’s code (and before you ask, ChatGPT doesn’t count as a person).
+Due to the open-source and collaborative nature of R it has a large and thriving community, so there’s no way you won’t find any.
 Good luck!